indrekots/aws-workshop/README.md

 ## 6. Network Access Control Lists (NACL)

-NACLs are used to control traffic on the subnet level.
+[Network access control lists](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html) are used to control inbound and outbound traffic on the subnet level.

 In AWS VPC dashboard, select *Network ACLs*.
 Create three Network Access Control Lists, one for each layer in the infrastructure architecture.